Upcoming events

 The session leader for accepted proposals will be invited to attend a 3CS Session Proposal Development Workshop.
 Cybersecurity Capabilities and Careers Symposia (3CS) sessions explore or document innovative ideas, evidence-based practices, and demonstration of techniques and technologies for raising the capability maturity of the cybersecurity workforce.
 Please refer to the Call for Session Proposals for further details on the dates, times, and locations.

 Session leaders receive guidance from experienced session presenters and facilitators during a one-day 3CS Session Proposal Development Workshop.
-Workshop mentors receive a $500 participation stipend and a travel stipend up to $650 for regional events and up to $2,100 for the National 3CS based on distance from the workshop venue.
+Workshop mentors receive a travel stipend up to $650 for regional events and up to $2,100 for the National 3CS based on distance from the workshop venue.
 All workshop mentors are recognized as a Fellow of the Cyber Ready G-Force -- the generating force raising cybersecurity capabilities and career readiness.

 OBSERVERS WELCOME: Want to learn how to develop a successful conference, grant, or publication proposal?
 If you do not have a session idea ready to present, you can attend the workshop as an observer for only $25.